Recommendations by Concise User Profiles from Review Text: Conclusion

 \section{Conclusion}

-This work addressed text-centric recommender systems in data-poor situations, specifically for the demanding case of book reviewing communities where many users have only few items and exhibit diverse tastes, but post text-rich comments.
-We presented a Transformer-based framework called CUP, with novel techniques for constructing concise user profiles by selecting informative pieces of user-side text.
-To mitigate the absence of explicitly negative training points, we employed a technique of picking weighted negative samples from unlabeled data.
-Our experiments, with both standard evaluation and a search-based mode, show that leveraging user text is beneficial in this data-poor regime, and that our CUP methods clearly outperform state-of-the-art baselines like DeepCoNN, BENEFICT, P5, LLM-Rec and a method based on frozen BERT.
+This work presented a transformer-based framework CUP, with novel techniques for constructing concise user profiles by judiciously selecting informative pieces of user text.
+Our experiments, with both standard evaluation and a search-based mode, show that leveraging user text is beneficial in this data-poor regime, and that CUP methods clearly outperform state-of-the-art baselines like BENEFICT, P5, and LLM-Rec.
+Among the CUP configurations with different profiles, we observed that most perform similarly.
+This suggests two main options in practice: choose the lowest-cost variant which uses idf-based n-grams or sentence-level excerpts of reviews, or choose the ones that are generated by an LLM, at higher cost, if use cases prioritize the human-readability and ability to edit profiles.

-Our main goal has been to shed light into the research questions posed in Section \ref{subsec:intro-RQ}).

-For RQ1, we devised various ways of leveraging LMs, and we compared to recent works on using LLM prompts for item ranking.
-We found that such an LLM-only approach is not viable, as it cannot cope with long-tail items.
-In contrast, using LLMs to generate concise user profiles, based on our CUP framework, is a competitive solution.
-However, they do not outperform the simpler CUP variants, like idf-based sentences, and the simpler methods are low-cost.

-For RQ2, we limited the number of input tokens for the Transformer to 128, creating a stress-test but also aiming to minimize the computational and energy cost at training time.
-Our experimental findings confirmed that this tight length for user profiles is indeed viable, yielding good NDCG@5 and P@1 results (relative to the difficulty of this data).

-For RQ3, we devised various techniques for selecting informative cues from user reviews.
-A key observation from the experiments is that a moderate degree of sophistication, like idf-selected sentences, is largely sufficient.
-Our default configuration CUP$_{idf}$ performs on par with more elaborated variants, such as leveraging SentenceBERT or having T5-generated keywords for concise profiles.
-Moreover, CUP$_{idf}$ mostly outperforms even the profiles that were generated by ChatGPT with the full review texts as input.